 CARDIOPTERIDACEAE Blume, nom. cons.
 Back to Aquifoliales

-(Lianes); plants Al accumulators [?all], secoiridoids +; (vessel elements with scalariform perforation plates only - Citronella), 500-1,390(-1,950) µm long, fibres 2,190-2,970(-3,450) µm long; petiole bundles annular (+ medullary); (articulated laticifers + - Cardiopteris); stomata also anomocytic and paracytic; (lamina margins toothed), (secondary veins palmate); (plant dioecious, andromonoecious); (inflorescence branched, ultimate units clearly cymose or not), (bracts 0); K basally connate, quincuncial, C (imbricate - Cardiopteris); A adnate to C or not, also dorsifixed; (pollen porate), (endoapertures enlarged - not Citronella); (nectary 0); (G , odd carpel adaxial), carpels superposed, (pseudoloculus - Pseudobotrys, Citronella), style usu. slender, (3), about as long as ovary, (± laterally positioned), stigma truncate or capitate, (branched to the base, branches heteromorphic, two stout, subconnate, lobed and grooved, the other slender, with capitate stigma – Cardiopteris); ovule (1), (integument not vascularized), (ategmic - Cardiopteris), parietal tissue ca 2 cells across; fruit endocarp C-shaped in transverse section, (2-winged samara, wings horizontally striate, stout styles accrescent – Cardiopteris); testa thin, ?structure; endosperm (ruminate), (embryo long, with foliaceous cotyledons - Gonocaryum); n = 14 [Leptaulus].
+(Lianes); plants Al accumulators [?all], secoiridoids +; (vessel elements with scalariform perforation plates only - Citronella), 500-1,390(-1,950) µm long, fibres 2,190-2,970(-3,450) µm long; (articulated laticifers + - Cardiopteris); petiole bundles annular (+ medullary); stomata also anomocytic and paracytic; (lamina margins toothed), (secondary veins palmate); (plant dioecious, andromonoecious); (inflorescence branched, ultimate units clearly cymose or not), (bracts 0); K basally connate to cupular, imbricate, C (imbricate - Cardiopteris); A adnate to C, (not - Citronella), also dorsifixed; (pollen porate), (endoapertures enlarged - not Citronella); (nectary 0); (G , odd carpel adaxial), carpels superposed, (pseudoloculus - Pseudobotrys, Citronella), style usu. slender, (3), about as long as ovary, (± laterally positioned), stigma truncate or capitate, (styles branched to the base, branches heteromorphic, two stout, subconnate, lobed and grooved, one slender, with capitate stigma – Cardiopteris); ovule (1), (integument not vascularized), (ategmic - Cardiopteris), parietal tissue ca 2 cells across; fruit endocarp C-shaped in transverse section, (2-winged samara, wings horizontally striate, stout styles accrescent – Cardiopteris); testa thin, ?structure; endosperm (ruminate), (embryo long, with foliaceous cotyledons - Gonocaryum); n = 14 [Leptaulus].

 5[list]/43: Citronella (21).
 Tropics, inc. the Pacific, to Taiwan (map: from Sleumer 1971a, c; Utteridge & Brummitt 2007; Trop.
 Afr.
 Fl.
 Pl.
 Ecol.
 Distr.
 5. 2010).